manofgod747/The-Fundamental-Principles-of-Law/README.md

 Man has the right to bear arms in proportion to percieved threats

 § 8
-Children inherit equal parts of the land of his ancestors from birth
+Man inherits equal parts of the land of his ancestors from birth

 ## Crime
 § 1 Trespassing on others freedom by means of coercion